Martha Sue Hall

 Municipality: City of Albemarle

-Position Interested In: Second Vice President
+Position Interested In: First Vice President

 Tell us why you would like to serve in a leadership position at the League.
 In particular, specify goals you would like to accomplish as an officer or board member and indicate how, if attained, they will help to achieve Vision 2030 – the League’s future vision of how cities and towns will operate in 2030.